MurhafSousli/ngx-wordpress/README.md

 - Subscribe to **loading** `wpService.loading.subscribe(...)` to listen for the service state.
 - Set default timeOut for requests `wpService.timeOut($seconds);`

-## Project ideas for consuming this service

-    Possible project Ideas with this service:

-    * CMS app that serves any kind of business using storing backend and rest api and portable to any device using electron.js
-    * Subscriber/Reader app for any new/magazine/blog WordPress site
-    * WordPress Theme
-    * External site

 <a name="issues"/>